Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/how-to-build-an-avs.md

 **2: On Chain Verification**
 Implement at least one on-chain provable event.
 The most common approach is to write a ECDSA or BLS aggregate signature (APK) on-chain.
-This will be utilized in future versions of EigenLayer for Rewards and Slashing functionality.
 Please see the example from incredible-squaring-avs [here](https://github.com/Layr-Labs/incredible-squaring-avs/blob/8bd0ac663dcc2289cad02af4a7f0002ea07bc1d8/contracts/src/IncredibleSquaringTaskManager.sol#L102) and from hello-world-avs [here](https://github.com/Layr-Labs/hello-world-avs/blob/84ae1974c212c193a3992467f7d431bad39f74a3/src/index.ts#L130).